Marketing Your Practice in 4 Steps

 Once you’ve analyzed the tracking data, it’s time for the real fun to begin: tweaking your marketing pieces.
 Again, this process is completely trial and error.
 Tweak one thing at a time and then re-test and analyze the results.
 Some elements to tweak in a poorly performing campaign may include:

-• The wording of your offer
+• wording your offer for readability

-• The discount or price
+• A discount or price

 • The colors, font, or design

-• The visual
+• Appealing visual

-Even after scaling a successful campaign, you should continue to test, track, and tweak to ensure your marketing is still resonating with your audience.
+Even after scaling a successful campaign, you should continue to test, track, and tweak to ensure your practice marketing is still resonating with your audience.
 As the market shifts, so will your campaigns; constant re-evaluation is needed.

-If you follow these guidelines for testing, tracking, tweaking, and scaling up … You will be sure to improve the results of your marketing – and your bottom line!
+Follow these guidelines for testing, tracking, tweaking, and scaling up … You will be sure to improve the results of your marketing – and your bottom line!

 Love what you read on the Scheduling Institute blog?
 Check out the Private Practice Playbook Podcast, powered by Scheduling Institute, and hosted by Jay Geier!
 Our podcast will provide you with timely, relevant, specialized knowledge that will help with marketing your practice.
 This business podcast is delivered on a monthly basis and will allow you to remain focused on your human capital, financials, space and equipment, marketing, and clinical duplication.
 Subscribe today and start listening immediately!